Tristanruel/ECC-AES-Generator/README.md

 ### AES Key Generator (`AES-generator.cpp`)

 Generates a 256-bit AES key by XORing binary codes from selected randomness files, which are then deleted to ensure each key is used only once.
-The keys are stored in the `AES Keys` directory.
+The keys are then stored in the `AES Keys` directory.

 ### ECC Key Generator (`ECC-generator.cpp`)

 Generates elliptic curve cryptography (ECC) key pairs based on the secp256r1 curve.
 It selects two binary code files from the `Randomness` directory, computes ECC keys, and outputs them into the `ECC Keys` directory.
-Each key generation results in one private key and a corresponding public key, although public key computation can be enabled by uncommenting certain parts of the code.
+Each key generation results in one private key and a corresponding public key.

 ### Von Neumann Extractor (`von-neumann-extractor.cpp`)